STATEMENT OF PURPOSE

 The library will reserve library materials for patrons and hold the materials for five (5) days.
 The patron will be notified by phone, and/or email when the materials are first available.

 There is no limit on how many books, or audiobooks, may be checked out at one time.
 Video games may only be checked out one (1) at a time per adult patron.
-DVDs may only be checked out two (2) at a time per adult patron.
+DVDs may only be checked out five (5) at a time per adult patron and one (1) at a time per juvenile patron.
 Library cardholders are responsible for any damage or loss with respect to any items they check out.
 The library may restrict from time to time the number of materials that any one person may check out.

 Length of Loan Period